newsai/Weather-Chatbot-1/data/nlu.md

 - What's the name of the place you came from?
 - where are you from

-## intent:ask_whoami
-- Who am I?
-- Okay who am I?
-- WHo am I
-- Tell me who am I?
-- Tell me who I am?
-- Do you know who I am?
-- Can you tell me who I am?
-- How do I discover who I am?
-- How can I determine who I am?
-- Do you know who am I?
-- Can you tell me who am I?
-- How do I discover who am I?
-- How can I determine who am I?
-- who are I ?
-- who may i ?
-- Shall i know who am i?
-- Tell me who I am.
-- How do I identify myself?
-- Who could I be?
-- tell me who I am?
-- what's my identity?
-- tell me what my identity is?
-- can you tell me what I am?
-- can you tell me what my identity is?
-- can you tell me who I am?
-- who am i
-- who am I?

 ## intent:ask_whoisit
 - who is this
 - who am i talking to